 Accommodation: Where to Stay in Springfield

-For those looking for a small-town vibe in an Oregon big city, McMinnville in the Willamette Valley is worth visiting.
-This city of approximately 33,000 residents delivers with cultural attractions and community appeal.
+For those looking for a small-town vibe with mid-size city attractions, McMinnville in the Willamette Valley is worth visiting.
+This city of approximately 34,000 residents delivers cultural attractions and community appeal.

 Anchoring the city is a historic downtown area dubbed "Oregon's Favorite Main Street."
 Maple trees line the sidewalks of this downtown area, lending a shady entrance to several eateries and art galleries.
-Strolling around this downtown area highlights the city's history.
+Strolling around this downtown area gives an essence tied to the city's history.

 The verdant valley surrounding McMinnville also lends a lot of charm to the city.
 These scenic landscapes host several activities like road biking, hiking, and picnicking under a shade tree.
 The agricultural splendor of the region also lends to several tasteful experiences in the McMinnville countryside.